mlr77/mlr77.github.io/projects/project-1.md

 ## Complications
 - One of the biggest problems we encountered was the general lack of support for foreign language fonts.
 There were hacks to get certain fonts to appear but the setup of the school did not allow us to alter individual iPads very often.
 The main issue with fonts is that the iBooks Author used some fonts while iPads and iPhones used alternate fonts.
 This affected the layout of certain lessons and we were forced to redesign many pages to account for the inconsistancies.

-I could probably write an entire book on the all the intricacies of the Instructional Systems Design process for mobile/flipped classroom use but I am sure someone has written something already.
+I could probably write an entire book on the all the intricacies of the ISD process but I am sure someone has written something great already.

-It was such a fun project and we both learned so much throughout.
-Unfortunately, I cannot share the enter book here but
+This was a fantastic side project and I was able to brush up on my Chinese while learning some new techonologies.